cloudstax/firecamp/catalog/redis/README.md

 ## Redis Mode

+### Single Instance Mode
-**Single Instance Mode**: a single node Redis service.
+A single node Redis service.
 This may be useful for developing and testing.
 Simply create a Redis service with 1 replica.

+### Master-Slave Mode
-**Master-Slave Mode**: 1 master with multiple read-only slaves.
+One master with multiple read-only slaves.
 For example, to create a 1 master and 2 slaves Redis service, specify 1 shard with 3 replicas per shard.
 If the cluster has multiple zones, the master and slaves will be distributed to different availability zones.

 Currently the slaves are read-only.
 If the master goes down, Redis will become read-only.
 The [Redis Sentinel](https://redis.io/topics/sentinel) will be supported in the coming release to enable the automatic failover, e.g. automatically promote a slave to master when the current master is down.

+### Cluster Mode
-**Cluster Mode**: the minimal Redis cluster should have [at least 3 shards](https://redis.io/topics/cluster-tutorial#creating-and-using-a-redis-cluster).
+The minimal Redis cluster should have [at least 3 shards](https://redis.io/topics/cluster-tutorial#creating-and-using-a-redis-cluster).
 Each shard could be single instance mode or master-slave mode.
 For example, in a 3 availability zones environment, create a 3 shards Redis cluster and each shard has 3 replicas, then each shard will have 1 master and 2 slaves.
 All masters will be put in one availability zone for low latency, and the slaves will be distributed to the other two availability zones for HA.

 Redis cluster could handle the node failure when "[there are at least the majority of masters and a slave for every unreachable master](https://redis.io/topics/cluster-spec)".
 If the majority of masters are down, the slaves will not become master automatically.
 Need to manually run [cluster failover takeover](https://redis.io/commands/cluster-failover) to promote the slave to become the new master.